metio/matrix-alertmanager-receiver/README.md

   homeserver-url: https://matrix.example.com        # FQDN of the homeserver
   user-id: "@user:matrix.example.com"               # ID of the user used by this service
   access-token: secret                              # Access token for the user ID
+  proxy: https://some-proxy.corp                    # HTTP proxy to use - or set HTTP_PROXY env variable.
+Defaults to an empty string
   # define short names for Matrix room ID
   room-mapping:
     simple-name: "!qohfwef7qwerf:example.com"